curveball/cors/README.md

 ```

-Providing CORS headers is optional, without providing any CORS options, it will auto-generate these values
+If no options are given, it will use these defaults:

 ```
 allowOrigin: '*',